Derthenier/Angaraka/Documentation/architecture.md

 * **Concrete `Resource` Implementations**:
     * **`TextureResource` (`Angaraka.Graphics.DirectX12.TextureResource`)**:
         * Derives from `Angaraka::Core::Resources::Resource`.
-        * Its `Load(const std::string& filePath, const Angaraka::Graphics::GraphicsContext& graphicsContext)` method utilizes `graphicsContext.pTextureManager` to delegate the actual GPU-side texture creation to the `TextureManager`, effectively removing any global dependency.
+        * Its `Load(const String& filePath, const Angaraka::Graphics::GraphicsContext& graphicsContext)` method utilizes `graphicsContext.pTextureManager` to delegate the actual GPU-side texture creation to the `TextureManager`, effectively removing any global dependency.
-        * Stores the `std::shared_ptr<Texture>` returned by `TextureManager` internally.
+        * Stores the `Reference<Texture>` returned by `TextureManager` internally.
     * **Future Resources**: This pattern will extend to `MeshResource`, `MaterialResource`, `ShaderResource`, etc., each taking the `GraphicsContext` to interact with their respective managers.

 ## 7. C++23 Modules Strategy